-At 7:14:22 am, the sun’s first rays will strike the town of New Castle, N.H..
-Three seconds later, they’ll hit Hampton.
+At 7:14 am, the sun’s first rays will strike the town of New Castle, N.H.
+A few seconds later, they’ll hit Hampton.
 Then the sun will rise on Seabrook and Portsmouth.

-Vernon in the southeast corner of Vermont will see the state’s first sunrise at 7:20:32 a.m.
-Twenty-six seconds later Guilford will see it, then Brattleboro will see it in another two seconds.
-Putney sees it 16 seconds after Brattleboro.
+Vernon in the southeast corner of Vermont will see the state’s first sunrise at 7:20 a.m.
+About half a minute later, Guilford will see it, then Brattleboro will see it.
+Putney sees the sunrise seconds after Brattleboro.

 Steep hills surround the towns, which belong to the Connecticut River Valley in Vermont’s lowest elevation.
 So you may want to climb Round Mountain or Putney Mountain to shave a few seconds off the sunrise.